Aisha Gaddafi: Personal life

-Ayesha was dubbed in the Arab press as the "Claudia Schiffer of North Africa," because of her dyed hair.
+Aisha was dubbed in the Arab press as the "Claudia Schiffer of North Africa," because of her dyed hair.
 On 16 April 2006, she married Ahmed al-Gaddafi al-Qahsi, a grandson of her father's uncle and an army colonel.
 Her husband was killed in the 26 July bombing of Gaddafi's compound.
 They had three children prior to the fall of the regime, one of whom was killed along with one of her brothers in a NATO airstrike and another killed along with her husband in the bombing of Gaddafi's compound.
 Algerian authorities confirmed that she gave birth to her fourth child in the hospital of Djanet, a baby girl, on 30 August 2011, who was named Safia-Djanet after her grandmother and the city she was born in, shortly after arriving there after fleeing Libya with other members of the Gaddafi family.
 Shortly after arriving in Algeria, they moved to Oman.

 While living in Oman, she has done two art exhibits there.
 On 18 October 2024, the State Museum of Oriental Art exhibited her artwork for six weeks in Moscow.
 The exhibition included a painting depicting a crowd taking photos of her dead father and brother with smartphones.